WHAT IS A KETUBAH AND WHAT IS THE MEANING OF THE WORD

-The word, ketubah, literally means “what is written” and is a Jewish wedding contract.
-The oldest existing ketubah dates back to the 4th century BC and was found in Cairo, Egypt.
+The word, Ketubah, literally means “what is written” and is a Jewish marriage contract.
+The oldest existing Ketubah dates back to the 4th century BC and was found in Cairo, Egypt.

-Today, a ketubah can be quite diverse depending on the sort of Jewish ceremony you are having.
-The Orthodox ketubah still conforms with the traditional ketubahs of the past, while Reform, Reconstructionist and Conservative ketubahs are marriage contracts with the addition of the couple’s wedding vows: a mutual proclamation of the couple’s vision of their commitment and their shared aspirations.
+Today, Ketubah text can be quite diverse depending on the sort of Jewish ceremony you are having.
+The Orthodox Ketubah still conforms with the traditional Ketubahs of the past, while Reform, Reconstructionist and Conservative Ketubahs are marriage contracts with the addition of the couple’s wedding vows: a mutual proclamation of the couple’s vision of their commitment and their shared aspirations.

 When does the signing of the Ketubah take place?